euphonie/study-notes/Other/ICU Certification/Novice (Level 1).md

 - Dismounts return to original base
 	- If to the surface must be assisted by base or spotter
 	- Without assitance, straight drops or small hop offs are the only permitted dismounts.
+	- Only straight pop downs and basic straight cradles allowed.
+	- Twisting dismounts not allowed
+	- Dismounts must not come in trajectory of stunt, pyramid, individual or prop.
+	- No flip

 ## Tosses